drone-runners/drone-runner-kube/content/installation/configuration/dashboard.md

   Configure the administrative dashboard.
 ---

-The Docker runner features a user interface (web interface) for read only access to recent runtime information and log activity.
+The Kubernetes runner features a user interface (web interface) for read only access to recent runtime information and log activity.
 The user interface simplifies troubleshooting and access to system information.

 ![runner dashboard](../../../screenshots/runner_dashboard.png)